 In finalising a property settlement married or de facto couples (since 1 March 2009) are able to enter into a Financial Agreement.
 An FA can be entered into by parties (married or de facto, however, this is only applicable to de facto couples that have separated after the 1st of March 2009) either before marriage (a pre-nuptial agreement), during a marriage or after divorce.
 To be binding the FA must:

 - Be in writing and signed by both parties;

 - The original must be given to one party, with a copy given to the other;

 - It must specify the extent of any spouse maintenance provided and state that each party have received independent legal advice; and

 - Annex a certificate of independent legal advice signed by each Solicitor.

 A Financial Agreement is not registered with the Court however if it is completed correctly in accordance with the formal requirements it is binding.

 An FA can only be set aside in very specific circumstances.

 We hope this information is helpful.
 If you are unsure of your legal options, contact the family law specialists at Michael Lynch Family Lawyers for helpful advice by phoning (07) 3221 4300.
-We offer initial fixed-cost ($385 inc GST) no-obligation one-hour appointments with our expert family law solicitors.
-We can meet with you in person in Brisbane City or discuss your case over the phone or by SKYPE.
+We offer initial fixed-cost no-obligation appointments with our expert family law solicitors.
+We can meet with you in person in Brisbane City or discuss your case over the phone or by SKYPE or Zoom.